mantidproject/mantid/docs/source/algorithms/MuonPreProcess-v1.rst

 Description
 -----------

 When interacting with the :ref:`Muon_Analysis-ref` interface, operations such as detector grouping, group and pair asymmetry are performed on data.
-As part of the workflow, several "pre-processing" steps are also necessary; such as rebinning and cropping the data, applying dead time corrections, applying time zero corrections, and shifting the time axis by a fixed amount (sometimes referred to as "first good data").
+As part of the workflow, several "pre-processing" steps are also necessary; such as rebinning and cropping the data, applying dead time corrections and applying time zero corrections/shifting the time axis by a fixed amount (sometimes referred to as "first good data").

 This algorithm intends to capture the common pre-processing steps, which are not muon physics specific concepts, and apply them all at once to produce data which is ready for the muon-specific operations.
 This way, scripting the workflows of the :ref:`Muon_Analysis-ref` interface is much more intuitive and simple.